backstage/backstage/docs/permission/plugin-authors/04-authorizing-access-to-paginated-data.md

 Authorizing `GET /todos` is similar to the update endpoint, in that it should be possible to authorize read access to todo entries based on their characteristics.
 When a `GET /todos` request is received, only the items that the user is permitted to see should be returned.

 As in the previous case, the permission policy can't take the decision itself, meaning that a conditional decision should be returned.
-However, this time rather than a single `resourceRef` we have a whole list of resources to authorize.
+However, this time rather than a single `resourceRef`, we have a whole list of resources to authorize.

-Potentially, something like this could be done:
+Potentially, we could implement something like the below, leveraging the batching functionality to authorize all of the todos, and then returning only the ones for which the decision was `ALLOW`:

 ```diff
     router.get('/todos', async (req, res) => {